severian5it/ResidenceGiulioCesare/README.md

 also following section has been tested:

-1. Iframe Map
+1. Iframe Map: zooming in and out of the map.

-1. Carousel
+1. Carousel: sliding through the rooms' pictures composing the carousel, testing indicators at the bottom of the slides.

 1. Contact form:
-    1. Go to the "Contact Us" page
+    1. Go to the "Contact" Section
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    4. Try to submit the form with all inputs valid and verify that the modal will appear.

-Bug:
+Bugs: most relevant bug to tackle involved *bootstrap4 carousel* which arrows indicators pushed navigation to the top of the section, but changing the `data-target` field solved it.
-    carousel
+Other issues involved the JavaScript file which at some point was not adapting to new component added, and this meant refactoring from the original version.

 # Deployment